supercollider/supercollider/README_WINDOWS.md

 *WARNING*: if you build both 32- and 64-bit versions you will run into a problem: some intermediary build files are written to the ASIO SDK and not cleared out before a new build!
-You will get filetype-not-recognized errors.
-Go to ...ASIOSDK2.3/common/ and delete the `.libs` folder.
-The right moment to do this is when the build script prompts you: "Continue with build?" before the second compile (32-bit).
+The safest option is to remove the old folder and replace it by a fresh copy.
+The right moment to do this is when the build script prompts
+you: "Continue with build?" before the second compile (32-bit).
 If you only want to build for one architecture, precede the build command with an environment variable like so:

     MINGW_INSTALLS=mingw32 makepkg-mingw -cCifL